 Safety systems and processes, including staff recruitment, equipment and premises and radiography (X-rays)

-The practice had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children.
+The practice had safeguarding processes.
+Staff completed training and knew their responsibilities for safeguarding vulnerable adults and children.
+A safeguarding lead was in place to oversee safeguarding awareness and training.